ucsb-cs148/w25/_lab/lab07.md

 * **UX Coordinator**.
 Responsible for the look and feel of the product, and the way that the user interacts with the product.
 By next week, will have a set of pointers and recommendations for the UI/UX of your products...
 * **Design Document Coordinator**.
 This person is responsible for the design process documentation started in this lab, chiefly the document pointed to by ./docs/DESIGN.md.
-      By next week (lab07), they should ensure that there is a first version, and will be responsible for updating it throughout the rest of the quarter.
+      By next week (lab08), they should ensure that there is a first version, and will be responsible for updating it throughout the rest of the quarter.
 * **Deployment Document Coordinator**.
 This person is responsible for the deployment documentation refactored in this lab, chiefly the document pointed to by ./docs/DEPLOY.md.
-      By next week (lab07), they should ensure that there is a first version, and will be responsible for updating it throughout the rest of the quarter.
+      By next week (lab08), they should ensure that there is a first version, and will be responsible for updating it throughout the rest of the quarter.
 * **User Manual Coordinator**.
 This person is responsible for the user manual part of the documentation.
-More detail will be given in lab07, and the person in charge will be responsible for updating it throughout the rest of the quarter.
+More detail will be given in lab08, and the person in charge will be responsible for updating it throughout the rest of the quarter.
 * **Final presentation leader (week 9/10)**.
-This person will be in charge coordinating the final class presentation ~~video~~ on 12/06.
+This person will be in charge coordinating the final class presentation on Thu, 03/23.
 The presentation itself will likely have multiple presenters, but the leader ensures everyone is prepared and everything goes smoothly with demos and setup.

 # Start Design Document
 Start a Design Document (as a Google Doc or another `living document` format of your choice) and link to it in a new ./docs/DESIGN.md file in your GitHub.
 It should contain, for starters, a high-level system architecture overview diagram for your project, with associated explanations of all parts in some text paragraphs accompanying it.

-For examples that might stir your creativity, you can check out, e.g., the Requirement Documents in [UCSB Capstone projects](https://capstone.cs.ucsb.edu/past20.html)
+For examples that might stir your creativity, you can check out, e.g., the Requirement Documents in [UCSB Capstone projects](https://capstone.cs.ucsb.edu/past22.html)

 You can use any diagramming tool of your choice.
 Please post in Slack if you like a tool beyond the ones in the list below, but here are some options:
    * Google Slides